ByteMansion/computer-systems/ch4/README.md

 I also provide the simulator source distribution and guide manual in sub-folder `sim`.

+**Notice**: Decompress tar package and then execute `make` command, "matherr" error may occur though you have already installed graphical tools.
+Just comment those 2 lines containing the function in files `seq/ssim.c` and `pipe/psim.c`.

 ## Solutions to Homework Problems

 ### 4.45